Wesleyan-Media-Project/automatic-speech-recognition/README.md

    - Click the [project drop-down](https://console.cloud.google.com/projectselector2/home/dashboard) and select or create the project for which you want to add an API key.
    - Click the navigation menu (three lines in the top left corner) and select "API & Services".
    - Click "Library" in the left side panel, then search for and enable the "Cloud Speech-to-Text API", "BigQuery API", "Cloud Resource Manager API" and "Service Usage API".

+   **NOTE**: In order to use the Google Cloud APIs, the project must be linked to an _active_ billing account.
+Documentation on how to enable billing for your project can be found [here](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).

 3. Create a Service Account: